jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/FAQ/FAQ.md

 A: The China Telecom Line of Anti-DDoS Pro has already supported IPv6 ISP-Lines, you can only select IPV4 addresses or select both IPV4 and IPV6 addresses according to your needs when you purchase new instances.

 Restrictions: Unicom and CMCC ISP-Lines temporarily do not support IPV6; the purchased IPV4 instances temporarily do not support to upgrade to IPV6; IP addresses of back-to-origin do not support to configure IPV6.
 If you have special requirements, please submit ticket feedback.

+**Q: After Advanced Anti-DDoS Pro is accessed, how to get the true client IP?**

+A: For the (four-layer) non-web service access, the origin server needs to get the true client IP with the TOA module, if traffic is forwarded via the TCP port.
+When the UDP port is used for forwarding, the origin server cannot get the true client IP.

+For the (seven-layer) web service access, as the seven-layer server is used as the agent, the origin server will observe the IP Address of the proxy server by default.
+We can get the client’s true IP Address via the field X-Forwarded-For in the HTTP header.
+The format is as follows: **X-Forwareded-For: user’s true IP, IP of proxy server 1, IP of proxy server 2, IP of proxy server 3,...**

+Regardless of how many proxy servers are applied (for example, the traffic passes through Anti-DDoS Pro at first, then WAF, LB and other proxy servers), the user’s true request IP will always be located at the first location of X-Forwareded-For.